What to Put on a Resume (Ranked by What ATS Reads First)

 Section 4: Skills

-Here is the section most candidates underinvest in — and it is the single most important section for ATS scoring.
-Keywords in your Skills section account for approximately 40% of your total ATS score (Jobscan, 2025).
-It is the algorithm's primary keyword harvest zone.
-And 99.7% of recruiters use keyword filters in their ATS (Jobscan State of the Job Search 2025).
+Here is the section most candidates underinvest in — and it is arguably the most important section for ATS scoring.
+Your Skills section is the algorithm's primary keyword harvest zone, where ATS systems pull the most direct skill matches against the job description.

 From the Job Description: